GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gke/ca-pod-controller-not-found.md

 Pod is blocking the ScaleDown event because its controller (for example, a Deployment or ReplicaSet) can't be found.
 Example log entry that would help identify involved objects:
-{LOG_ENTRY}
+{log_entry}

 ### Failure Remediation

 To determine what actions were taken that left the Pod running after its controller was removed, review the logs.
 To resolve this issue, manually delete the Pod.

 ### Success Reason

-No "no.scale.down.node.pod.controller.not.found" errors found between {START_TIME_UTC} and {END_TIME_UTC} UTC
+No "no.scale.down.node.pod.controller.not.found" errors found between {start_time} and {end_time}